 Does Cedar Mulch Keep Bugs Away?

-So, if you have termite problems in or around your home, use cedar wood chips to landscape near your house.
+So, if you have termite problems in or around your home, use fresh cedar wood chips to landscape near your house.

 In your garden, avoid using cardboard or keeping it outside near the house.
 Cardboard is softer and much easier for termites to eat than wood, and as a result, it is a much more tempting food for them.